tomhendra/peronsal-site/src/lib/content/cloudflare-vercel.md

 Cloudflare when using the proxy feature which brings the security benefits.
 Here's how to get things running smoothly."
 ---

-There are some potential issues with getting Vercel to play nicely with Cloudflare when using the proxy feature which brings the security benefits.
-Here's how to get things running smoothly.

 This post is an edited version of
 [this blog post](https://levelup.gitconnected.com/how-to-set-up-cloudflare-with-zeit-93daa7d45dd)